-5 Steps to Upgrading Your Dog's Commercial Dog Food Diet
+5 Steps to Enhancing Your Dog's Store-Bought Dog Food

-Five things to do to improve your dogs commercial diet.
+Five things to do to improve your dog’s diet if you feed commercial dog food.

 Keep the following things in mind when adding fresh foods to your dog’s diet.
 Decrease the amount of commercial food your dog gets, so that you don’t increase the total number of calories you feed your dog, which can lead to unhealthy weight gain.
 Limit the amount of fresh food you add to about 25 percent of total calories consumed; if you want to feed more than that, you need to be careful to feed an appropriate variety of foods in order to keep the diet complete and balanced.